Trump says he wants full investigation into financier Epstein's death

 WASHINGTON (Reuters) - U.S. President Donald Trump said on Tuesday he wants a “full investigation” into the circumstances surrounding financier Jeffrey Epstein’s death at a federal detention facility in New York City while awaiting trial on sex trafficking charges.

 “Basically what we’re saying is we want an investigation.
 I want a full investigation, and that’s what I absolutely am demanding.
 That’s what our attorney general, our great attorney general is doing.
-He’s doing a full investigation,” Trump told reporters in New Jersey.
+He’s doing a full investigation,” Trump told reporters in Morristown, New Jersey.

-Trump made the comments after U.S. Attorney General William Barr earlier vowed to carry on the Epstein investigation even after the financier’s death and ordered the Justice Department’s inspector general to look into the matter.
+Trump made the comments a day after U.S. Attorney General William Barr vowed to carry on the Epstein investigation even after the wealthy and well-connected money manager’s death.
+Barr has ordered the Justice Department’s inspector general to look into the matter.

 Epstein, who once counted Trump and Democratic former President Bill Clinton as friends, was arrested on July 6 and pleaded not guilty to charges of sex trafficking involving dozens of underage girls as young as 14.